34-Engineering/Virtex-CAD/README.md

 # Virtex-CAD

-This repository contains the CAD source files for 34V0 and 34AB0.
+This repository contains the CAD source files for Virtex and its adapter board (34V0 and 34AB0).

 ## Part Descriptions
 34V0-BA-ENC "Back Enclosure":